j4y/developerportal/pages/platforms/android.md

 For the ImageListener interface, implement the callback <code>onImageResults()</code>, which is called by the SDK for every frame (except those that the CameraDetector skips in order to honor the maximum processing rate, unless <code>setSendUnprocessFrames(true)</code> has been called).
 This method receives these parameters:

 1. A list of Face objects.
-In this release, this will be an empty list if no face was found in the frame, or a list of one Face object if there was a face found in the frame.
+In this release, this will be an empty list if no face was found in the frame, or a list of Face objects for each face found in the frame.
 In Camera Mode, if setSendUnprocessedFrames(true) has been called, then this parameter will be null for any frame that has been skipped in order to honor the maximimum processing rate.
 2. The image processed, as an Affdex Frame (a wrapper type for images, including Bitmaps, for example).
 3. The timestamp of the frame.
 In Photo Mode, this will be zero.

-The returned Face object contains three accessible inner objects: emotions, expressions, and measurements.
+The returned Face object contains four accessible inner objects: appearance, emotions, expressions, and measurements.
 Each of these inner objects has getter methods for retrieving the scores detected for each metric.
 For example, the smile score can be retrieved by calling <code>face.expressions.getSmile()</code>
 The follow code sample shows an example of how to retrieve metric values from the Face object in <code>onImageResults</code>:

 ```
 @Override
-public void onImageResults(List<Face> faces, Frame frame,float timestamp) {
+public void onImageResults(List<Face> faces, Frame image,float timestamp) {

     if (faces == null)
         return; //frame was not processed